Looking for gold in water investments

 "We look at water 100 percent all the time," said Brennan, a portfolio manager of the San Diego-based Summit Global Management, a 12-year-old hedge fund established by John Dickerson.

-Summit, which Brennan says has about $500 million in assets under management, is one of a handful of U.S. funds that specialize in investing almost solely in stocks of water companies, reservoirs, land sitting atop aquifers and pipelines.
+Summit, which Brennan says has about $500 million (320 million pounds) in assets under management, is one of a handful of U.S. funds that specialize in investing almost solely in stocks of water companies, reservoirs, land sitting atop aquifers and pipelines.

 It is a niche corner of the investment world with about $6 billion in assets.
 There are fewer than a dozen of pure-play water-investment funds globally, a drop in the bucket compared with other commodity-based funds.